NWChen/NWChen.github.io/content/note/genkisudo.md

 Before all this, Sudo was a professional mixed martial artist.
 He fought in several promotions, but in every arena he introduced himself idiosyncratically.
 Sudo choreographed WWE-like entrances that included:

 - himself doing the robot with a KFC bucket hat,
+- himself as a baseball player,
 - himself in Samurai garb,
-- himself in "Neo-Samurai" garb

 and ended every fight carrying the flag of his motto, _"We Are All One"_: